 Published By Janet Gershen-Siegel at May 21st, 2018

+You need retirement savings!
 Do you know just how much you really should be saving for retirement?
 Do you have a retirement action plan?
-Or are you hoping it’s all going to somehow work out?
+Or are you hoping it is all going to somehow work out?
 Retirements savings are necessary for everyone.

 Ready or not, your retirement is coming!
-Far too many of us coast along, believing that everything is just great until suddenly … it’s not.
+Far too many of us coast along, believing that everything is just great until suddenly … it is not.

 Or we are young, fresh out of college or just getting into the work force (or both), and retirement seems so far away that it can be put off for another day.